isaacullah/isaacullah.github.io/about/index.md

 * [2002 	Gibbs, K., Kadowaki, S., and Ullah, I.I.
 Domesticating Space: Notes on the Toronto Conference.
 Neo-Lithics.
 1/02:21-22.](http://www.exoriente.org/docs/00044.pdf)

-####Works in Progress
+#### Works in Progress

 * Ullah, I.I.T., Chang C., and Tourtellette, P. Co-evolution of landscapes, Kurgans, and settlements in southeast Kazakhstan during the first millennium BC.
 Intended for Journal of Archaeological Science.

 * Barton L. and Ullah, I.I.T.
 A dynamic behavioral ecology model of early domestication processes.
 Intended for Journal of Anthropological Archaeology.

 * Ullah, I.I.T. and Arikan, B. Computer-based simulation of surface-processes, and digital reconstruction of paleoenvironment during the Early Bronze Age-I at Arslantepe–Malatya, Eastern Turkey.
-Intended for Geoarchaeology.
+Intended for Quaternary International.

 * Banning, E.B., Ullah, I.I.T., Hitchings, P., Abu Jayyab, K., Rhodes, S., Gibbon, E., and Glasser, A. A Late Neolithic Site in Wâdî al-Bîr, northern Jordan.
 Intended for Antiquity.